KarrLab/intro_to_wc_modeling/docs/introduction/index.rst

 Data aggregation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 WC modeling requires a wide range of data.
-Unfortunately, as described in :numref:`Section %s <bottlenecks_data>`, aggregating this data is a major bottleneck to WC modeling because this data is scattered across a wide range of databases and publications.
+Unfortunately, as described in :numref:`bottlenecks_data`, aggregating this data is a major bottleneck to WC modeling because this data is scattered across a wide range of databases and publications.
 To help modelers obtain the data needed for WC modeling, we are developing a methodology for systematically and scalably identifying, aggregating, standardizing, and integrating the data needed for WC modeling, and we are developing a software program called ``Datanator`` which implements this methodology.
 The methodology consists of eight steps:

     #. **Aggregation.** Modelers should retrieve a wide range of data from a wide range of sources such as metabolite concentrations from ECMDB, RNA concentrations from ArrayExpress, protein concentrations from PaxDb, reaction stoichiometries from KEGG, and kinetic parameters from SABIO-RK.
 Where possible, this should be implemented using downloads and web services.
 Where this is not possible, this should be implemented by scraping web pages and manually curating individual publications.
 Importantly, modelers should also record the provenance of each downloaded dataset.